 — Kirsten Howard (@emotionalpedant) May 5, 2017

-It’s already hard enough to believe these people are being serious, but the same way that it’s implausible to believe NASA puts all of its resources into advanced CGI to maintain a ball earth myth, it’s hard to believe that hundreds of thousands of people are dedicated hours out of their days to maintain an elaborate meme.
+It’s already hard enough to believe these people are being serious, but the same way that it’s implausible to believe NASA puts all of its resources into advanced CGI to maintain a ball earth myth, it’s hard to believe that hundreds of thousands of people are dedicating hours out of their days to maintain an elaborate meme.